CiscoCloud/vaquero-docs/docs/current/README.md

 ## Running / Configuring Vaquero
 Vaquero can run in multiple modes `server`, `agent`, and `standalone`.
 This configuration is for standalone mode, which runs server and agent in the same container.

-- ServerApi: The user api for the server.
-Currently not implemented.
-- AgentApi: The vaquero agent http server used to listen for vaquero server commands
-- AssetServer: The asset server for vaquero agent used by each booting machine to get unattend scripts and kernels.
-- DHCPMode: One of two modes: Proxy or Server
-- DHCPCIDR: The CIDR managed by DHCP
-- SavePath: The vaquero server location to save local configurations on disk
-- Updater: The type of data model updater
-- Gitter: Configuration for listening to git webhooks
-- GitHook: An array for all gitgooks to listen to
-- SoT: An array for specific sources of truth
-- Agent: An array to map SoT's to vaquero agents
-- Log: The base configuration for the project logr

 **sa-config.json**
 ```
 ---------------------------------------------------